voder-ai/create-fastify-ts/docs/development-setup.md

 ## Testing Strategy and Expectations

-The current test suite is intentionally small but representative:
+The test suite covers multiple areas:

 - `src/index.test.ts` validates the TypeScript and ESM wiring by importing the public entry point and asserting that `getServiceHealth()` returns `"ok"`.
-- `src/server.test.ts` builds the Fastify server via `buildServer()`, calls `/health` using `app.inject()`, and asserts on the HTTP response shape and payload.
+- `src/initializer.test.ts` tests project scaffolding and template file generation.
+- `src/cli.test.ts` tests the command-line interface behavior.
+- `src/generated-project*.test.ts` files test the actual generated projects in temporary directories.

 Tests are run locally with: